Helping Good People Through Bad Situations

 For over 20 years I have successfully litigated criminal, serious traffic (DUI/DWI), and civil cases throughout MD, DC, and VA.
 I am a recipient of AVVO’s Superb 10.0 rating and its Clients’ Choice Award (2013-2023).
 I am AV Rated by Martindale-Hubbell, which is the highest level of professional excellence at which a firm can be ranked by its peers, and am a recipient of their “Client Champion-Platinum” Award (2019-2023).
 I have been selected for inclusion in the following lists: Rue Ratings’ Best Attorneys of America (2015-2023); Maryland and Washington, D.C.
 Super Lawyers® (2010-2023) (limited to 5% of Maryland and D.C. lawyers); The National Trial Lawyers “Top 100 Trial Lawyers in Maryland” (2010-2023); The National Trial Lawyers “Top 100 Criminal Defense Lawyers in Maryland” (2013-2023); and Washingtonian Magazine’s Best Lawyers (2011-2012).

-If you have been arrested for traffic misdemeanors such as DUI or DWI and Driving on a Suspended License; criminal misdemeanors and felonies such as Assault and Battery, Drug Possession and Distribution; or have been injured in an automobile accident or through medical malpractice, please contact me, C. Sei-Hee Arii, at Arii Law Firm, LLC.
+If you have been arrested for traffic misdemeanors such as DUI or DWI and Driving on a Suspended License; criminal misdemeanors such as Assault and Battery, Drug Possession and Distribution; or have been injured in an automobile accident, please contact me, C. Sei-Hee Arii, at Arii Law Firm, LLC.

 When I started my own firm, I knew that its priority would be on helping regular people.
 My clients include lawyers, doctors, construction workers, landscapers, teachers, students, housekeepers, and soldiers.
 To me, their occupation is mere window dressing.
 In my mind, the housekeeper’s work is just as valuable as the doctor’s work.
 They come to me with a problem and I help them find the best solution.